-The study of the psychology of language and study of the history of language are connected by the study of the sociology of language, the study of how and why people end up speaking the way they do.
+3 These two areas are connected by the sociology of language, the study of how and why people end up speaking the way they do.
 Psycholinguistics, historical linguistics and sociolinguistics are all subdisciplines of linguistics, areas in which a linguist can choose to specialize.